 What can I do about feeling faint during surgery?

 Many of us will have fainted in theatre at some point particularly when younger.
 It certainly does not mean that you are not well suited to a career in surgery.
-Women are physiologically four times more likely to faint than men and if you are standing very still for long periods of time whilst assisting feeling light headed is certainly common.
+Women are physiologically four times more likely to faint than men and if you are standing very still for long periods of time whilst assisting feeling light headed is certainly common particularly when you first start.
 Most female trainees will tell you that their body has gradually got used to long periods of standing up over time and that they no longer have so much of a problem with it.
 However, there are other things you can do to combat it.

-- Eat regular small meals and certainly never miss breakfast or lunch
+- Eat regular small meals and stay hydrated

 - If you feel yourself getting slightly light headed do some heal raises or move around a bit at the table to get the blood pumping back up from your legs.